JS-RUH-1/W10D01-Next-HW/Readme.md

     * About us page
     * Header and Footer
     * Details page when clicking on an album show details about the album and the user from the this api `https://jsonplaceholder.typicode.com/users`
+    * Custome 404 page
+* Add some styling to the pages